liamckenna/LEE_SPEAK/content/pokeleef/volume-i/chapter-2.md

 **REST IN PEACE, LVL 2 RATT{{< sprite firered-leafgreen rattata tight>}}.**

-You gave me enough time to find the right pokéball.
-What a beautiful distraction.
+The late rattata gave me enough time to frantically open each pokeball and figure out which one was which.
+A beautiful distraction from a true martyr.

 **GO, PIKABLUE{{< sprite firered-leafgreen pikachu tight>}}!**